ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Preconnection -> ConnectionReceived&lt;Connection>

-The ConnectionReceived event occurs when a remote endpoint has established a transport-layer connection to this Preconnection or when the remote endpoint has sent its first Content, causing a new Connection to be created.
+The ConnectionReceived event occurs when a RemoteEndpoint has established a transport-layer connection to this Preconnection (for connection-oriented transport protocols), or when the first Content has been received from the remote endpoint (for connectionless protocols), causing a new Connection to be created.
 The resulting Connection is contained within the ConnectionReceived event, and is ready to use as soon as it is passed to the application via the event.

 PreConnection -> Error&lt;>

-A ListenError occurs either when the set of local specifier, transport and cryptographic parameters cannot be fulfilled for listening, when the local specifier cannot be resolved, or when the application is prohibited from listening by the operating system.
+A ListenError occurs either
+when the Preconnection cannot be fulfilled for listening, when the LocalEndpoint (or RemoteEndpoint, if specified) cannot be resolved, or when the application is prohibited from listening by policy.

-## Peer to Peer Establishment: Rendezvous {#rendezvous}
+## Peer-to-Peer Establishment: Rendezvous {#rendezvous}

+Simultaneous peer-to-peer connection establishment is supported by the Rendezvous() action:

 Preconnection.Rendezvous()

+The Preconnection object must be specified with both a LocalEndpoint and a RemoteEndpoint, and also the transport and security parameters needed for protocol stack selection.
+The Rendezvous() action causes the Preconnection to listen on the LocalEndpoint for an incoming connection from the RemoteEndpoint, while simultaneously trying to establish a connection from the LocalEndpoint to the RemoteEndpoint.
+This corresponds to a TCP simultaneous open, for example.

+The Rendezvous() action consumes the Preconnection.
+Once Rendezvous() has been called, no further parameters may be bound to the Preconnection, and no subsequent establishment call may be made on the Preconnection.

-Preconnection -> Ready&lt;>
+Preconnection -> Rendezvoused&lt;Connection>

+The Rendezvoused<> event occurs when a connection is established with the RemoteEndpoint.
+For connection-oriented transports, this occurs when the transport-layer connection is established; for connectionless transports, it occurs when the first Content is received from the RemoteEndpoint.
+The resulting Connection is contained within the Rendezvoused<> event, and is ready to use as soon as it is passed to the application via the event.

 PreConnection -> RendezvousError&lt;contentRef, error>

-An RendezvousError  occurs when...

-\[NOTE: this section to be completed in resolution to issue #6]
+An RendezvousError occurs either when the Preconnection cannot be fulfilled for listening, when the LocalEndpoint or RemoteEndpoint cannot be resolved, when no transport-layer connection can be established to the RemoteEndpoint, or when the application is prohibited from rendezvous by policy.

 ## Connection Groups {#groups}